2018 Alyn and Deeside by-election: Candidates

 Welsh Labour announced that it would be drawing up a shortlist of candidates in advance of a ballot of local members.
 Jack Sargeant, the son of the former AM Carl Sargeant, announced that he was putting his name forward for selection.
 He cited a desire to continue his father's work in the constituency.
 Also on Labour's shortlist were Flintshire County Councillor Carolyn Thomas and Saltney Town Councillor Hannah Jones.
 Jack Sargeant was selected as the Labour candidate on 3 January 2018, reportedly winning over 50% of the vote.

 The Welsh Conservatives announced former district nurse and social worker Sarah Atherton as their candidate on 18 December 2017.
 At the 2019 General Election, Atherton was elected as MP for the nearby constituency of Wrexham, becoming the first Conservative ever to win the seat.

 UKIP stated that they would not field a candidate if Jack Sargeant was chosen as the Labour candidate.
 The seat had been their top target two years previously.
-Following Jack Sargaent's nomination as the Labour candidate on 3 January 2018 UKIP issued no further statement, but as expected no UKIP candidate appeared on the final list of candidates following the closure of nominations on 10 January 2018.
+Following Jack Sargeant’s nomination as the Labour candidate on 3 January 2018 UKIP issued no further statement, but as expected no UKIP candidate appeared on the final list of candidates following the closure of nominations on 10 January 2018.

 Plaid Cymru announced Wrexham County Borough Councillor Carrie Harper as their candidate on 3 January 2018.

 The Welsh Liberal Democrats announced bank worker and local Community Councillor Donna Lalek as their candidate on 21 December 2017.

 The Wales Green Party announced Duncan Rees as their candidate on 4 January 2018.

-Nominations closed at 4pm on 10 January 2018.
+Nominations closed at 4 pm on 10 January 2018.
 A total of five candidates were nominated for the election.

 Result

+The Labour Party held the seat with an increased majority.